VidyaSource/website/src/_content/blog/what-if-marvel-built-a-minimum-viable-product.md

 the right thing.

-Like a lot of terms in tech that blow up, consultants often use MVP to mean something different from what Ries intended--most commonly to mean the first version of a product and/or a really scaled down version of the product.
+Like a lot of terms in tech that blow up, consultants often use MVP to mean something different from what Ries intended--most commonly to mean the first version of your product and/or a really scaled down version of it.
 In either case you've implicitly decided without any validated learning what you want to build.
 The fact it's in its earliest stages is irrelevant.

 So what does all of this have to do with Marvel?